Mjvolk3/torchcell/notes/python.lib.gffutils.md

 FeatureDB.region(region=None, seqid=None, start=None, end=None, strand=None, featuretype=None, completely_within=False)
 ```

 ## Why gffutils over Biopython GFF Parsing

-"
-While Biopython is an excellent resource for bioinformatics tasks and provides a variety of functions to handle different data types, as of my knowledge cut-off in September 2021, its functionality for parsing GFF files was not fully integrated and still under development.
+"While Biopython is an excellent resource for bioinformatics tasks and provides a variety of functions to handle different data types, as of my knowledge cut-off in September 2021, its functionality for parsing GFF files was not fully integrated and still under development.

 On the other hand, gffutils is a full-featured Python library specifically designed to handle and manipulate GFF and GTF files, two common formats for storing genomic features and annotations.
 It provides a more advanced set of operations compared to Biopython's GFF parser, including creating feature databases, querying and manipulating those databases, and creating hierarchical relationships between features.